 We work only upon requests for assistance from local communities and in close partnership with grassroots and regional organizations in every case.

 We are devoted to ensuring that the voices of communities are heard and respected.
 We use our expertise with non-judicial accountability offices to add value to locally-led strategies for human rights and environmental justice.
 We support communities from all over the world, and have achieved significant success and tangible impact in our cases.
-For example, we have supported communities to prevent abuses in Mexico, compelled redesign of a project in Papua New Guinea, and reached a historic agreement to mitigate the impacts of a large mine in Mongolia.
+For example, we have supported communities to prevent abuses in Mexico, to compel redesign of a project in Papua New Guinea, and to reach historic agreements in Mongolia and Haiti.

 We train local, regional, and international organizations on how to effectively use non-judicial accountability offices.
 As part of our mission, the groups we train go on to continue advocacy for accountability in international finance in their communities, regions, and countries.